-4) Nationals of any country permanently residing

-outside the Gulf country of operation, but with financial interest in the Gulf country.

-- The applicant should provide evidence of having financial interest, such as business, mortgage loan, bank accounts, real estate ownership, and investments, in the MetLife country of operation. - Products and guidelines of the country of operation will apply. - c) Provide a copy of the passport showing the entry date stamp, can also provide other proof like boarding pass, local bills/invoices, hotel bills in the MetLife country of operation confirming that the applicant was in the Gulf country when the application was completed. - All premium modes are allowed: either annually, semi-annually, quarterly, or monthly. - The residential extra of +1 per mil (noncommissionable) will be applied in addition to the residential extra applicable on the permanent country of residence. - No consideration will be granted on an individual who is on permanent residency status in the USA. - g) Applications will not be considered on: - Individuals with political, judicial or military activities and their immediate family members. - · Private pilots and crew members. - Media reporters, columnists or newscasters. - Applicants rated greater than Class D (+100% extra mortality) or rated because of occupation/avocation, etc. - ADB to be offered up to maximum USD 500,000 and Cl up to maximum USD 150,000 applicable to standard countries only - Maximum life cover upto USD 5 Million can be offered.
+- Nationals of any country permanently residing outside the Gulf country of operation, but with financial interest in the Gulf country. - The applicant should provide evidence of having financial interest, such as business, mortgage loan, bank accounts, real estate ownership, and investments, in the MetLife country of operation. - b) Products and guidelines of the country of operation will apply. - c) Provide a copy of the passport showing the entry date stamp in the MetLife country of operation confirming that the applicant was in the Gulf country when the application was completed. - d) All premium modes are allowed: either annually, semi-annually, quarterly, or monthly. - The required medical examinations, if any, must be conducted in the Gulf country.

+- f) The residential extra of +1 per mil (noncommissionable) will be applied in addition to the residential extra applicable on the permanent country of residence. - No consideration will be granted on an individual who is on permanent residency status in the USA. - h) Applications will not be considered on: - Individuals with political, judicial or military activities and their immediate family members. - Private pilots and crew members. - Media reporters, columnists or newscasters. - Applicants rated greater than Class D (+100% extra mortality) or rated because of occupation/avocation, etc. - No additional supplementary contracts or riders can be offered. - j) Maximum life cover of USD 2 Million can be offered.